-- 1. Lead CMS and CCHS principals to implement 2014 TELL MASS survey recommendations to improve teacher and school leadership conditions and professional satisfaction. - Based on the joint CCTA and Administration TELL MASS survey recommendations, CCHS Principal created a Time and Learning (T and L) Committee to identify ways to better use time.
-The School Leadership team defined a process for the T and L Committee, and ideas were generated during ten meetings with teachers from every department, department chairs and school administrators.
-A new school schedule will be implemented in Fall 2016 - Based on CMS TELL MASS recommendations, CMS Time and Learning Committee developed and implemented 6x6 block schedule to provide intervention time. - 2.
-Promote a professional culture of self-reflection and continuous learning by increasing opportunities for formal and informal teacher leadership. - At the elementary level, teacher leadership teams met monthly with school principals to discuss school wide issues, plan faculty meetings, and address teacher/student concerns. - At the elementary level, grade level teams met regularly with curriculum specialists to monitor student progress. - At the elementary level, grade level team chairs and curriculum specialists met monthly as the Elementary Steering Committee with the Director of Teaching and Learning to discuss a new K5 math curriculum to align with the Common Core Standards.
-A five step process for selecting one of the new curricula was designed by ESC, and more than fifty teachers are piloting Everyday Math. - During K5 district wide grade level meetings, grade level chairs planned and facilitated these teacher meetings to discuss core curriculum, common assessments, and instructional strategies.
+2. Promote a professional culture of self-reflection and continuous learning by increasing opportunities for formal and informal teacher leadership.

+- At the elementary level, teacher leadership teams met monthly with school principals to discuss school wide issues, plan faculty meetings, and address teacher/student concerns. - At the elementary level, grade level teams met regularly with curriculum specialists to monitor student progress. - At the elementary level, grade level team chairs and curriculum specialists met monthly as the Elementary Steering Committee with the Director of Teaching and Learning to discuss a new K5 math curriculum to align with the Common Core Standards.
+A five step process for selecting one of the new curricula was designed by ESC, and more than 70 teachers are piloting Everyday Math. - During K5 district wide grade level meetings, grade level chairs planned and facilitated these teacher meetings to discuss core curriculum, common assessments, and instructional strategies. - At the elementary level, grade level teams develop and implement school wide assemblies. - At the elementary level, Thoreau teachers participated in the selection process of the new principal. - A K12 teacher committee met with the Director of Teaching and Learning to explore the possibility of adding Spanish instruction into the elementary schools. - A K12 teacher committee was formed and began to meet to consider changes to the K12 science and engineering curriculum that would align with the Next Generation Science Standards. - A K12 teacher committee was formed to collaborate with WPI to develop a district wide plan for STEM education. - A K12 Mental Health team met monthly with the Director of Teaching and Learning to discuss Mindfulness, YRBS, and social /emotional student concerns.

-- At the elementary level, Thoreau teachers participated in the selection process of the new principal. - A K12 teacher committee has been meeting with the Director of Teaching and Learning to explore the possibility of adding Spanish instruction into the elementary schools. - A K12 Mental Health team met monthly with the Director of Teaching and Learning to discuss Mindfulness, YRBS, and social /emotional student concerns. - At CMS, Department Chairs met regularly with teachers to discuss student learning, curriculum, DDMs, PARCC, instructional strategies, and technology integration. - At CMS, House teacher leaders met regularly to discuss student progress. - At CMS, the technology teacher committee met regularly to discuss technology integration in the 1:1 learning environment. - At CCHS, Department Chairs met regularly with teachers to discuss student learning, curriculum, school wide rubrics, and DDMS. - At CCHS, teacher leaders facilitated the NEASC accreditation process. - At CCHS, the mental health team met regularly to monitor student social/emotional progress. - At CCHS, teacher leaders met regularly as the Technology Committee to discuss and plan for the transition to 1:1 learning environment. - A CCHS teacher is leading the Person of Color (POC) Professional Learning Community. - 3.
-Meet regularly with staff as well as CTA/CCTA to engage in collaborative problem solving regarding critical school/district decisions. - K12 Calendar Committee facilitated by HR Director Kelly McCausland met to determine K12 calendars for 2015-16. - CPS administrators and CTA met regularly to discuss DDMs, student and staff feedback, and to monitor the implementation of the supervision/evaluation model. - CCHS administrators and CCTA met regularly to monitor the progress of the supervision and evaluation system and to discuss DDMs and student/staff feedback. - The CCHS Principal and I met monthly with the CCTA leaders to facilitate communication and to resolve contractual issues.
-We resolved issues associated with the guidance ratios, placement on salary schedule, the move to the new building, and the new ActivBoard technology.
+- At CMS, the Teaching and Learning Team, comprised of Department Chairs and teacher Liaisons met regularly with teachers to discuss student learning, curriculum, DDMs, PARCC, instructional strategies, and technology integration. - At CMS, House teacher leaders met regularly to discuss student progress. - At CMS, the Technology Advisory Group met regularly to discuss technology integration in the 1:1 learning environment. - At CMS, the Student Support Team and teacher leaders facilitated the CMS Stands Together Bullying prevention program. - At CCHS, Department Chairs met regularly with teachers to discuss student learning, curriculum, school wide rubrics, and DDMS. - At CCHS, teacher leaders facilitated the NEASC accreditation process. - At CCHS, the mental health team met regularly to monitor student social/emotional progress. - At CCHS, teacher leaders met regularly as the Technology Committee to discuss and plan for the transition to 1:1 learning environment. - A CCHS teacher led the Person of Color (POC) Professional Learning Community. - K12 teachers participated in the development of more than 80 curriculum projects led by teachers during the summer. - At each school site, teacher teams participated in the hiring process of new faculty members. - K12 Teacher leaders presented innovative teaching practices at department, faculty, and School Committee meetings. - Eleven K12 teachers were awarded Concord Ed Fund grants for innovative practices. - K12 Teachers agreed with the following survey question, "Overall my school is a good place to work and learn": Alcott 100%; Thoreau 90%; Willard 97%; CMS 78%; and CCHS 58%.